Welcome to the AYSA Upper Division U18 Boys Playoffs

 Information on the First Round of Playoffs

 Each team in the U18 Boys league will play two first round playoff games.
-Four teams will then advance to a Final Four.
+Teams have been seeded according to regular season record as of July 2.
+The two teams earning the most points as a result of first round playoff games will advance to a Championship.

 Ties are allowed in first round playoff games.

-The point system used to determine advancement to the Final Four is as follows:
+The point system used to determine advancement to the Championship is as follows:

 Win = 6 Tie = 3 Shutout Win = 1 Each goal = 1 (max 3 per game)

-All Final Four players will receive an AYSA Final Four t-shirt.
-There will be no other tournament awards.
+Championship game players will receive an AYSA Final Four t-shirt.
+There will be no other tournament awards for teams.

-Ties are not allowed in Final Four games.
-If tied at the end of regulation time, Final Four games will go to two (2) golden goal five-minute overtime periods.
+Ties are not allowed in the Championship game.
+If tied at the end of regulation time, the Championship game will go to two (2) golden goal five-minute overtime periods.
 Golden goal means that the game will end immediately after the first overtime goal.
 Kicks from the penalty spot per FIFA rules will occur if the game is still tied at the end of overtime.
 The exception to FIFA rules in this situation is that all players will be eligible to be chosen by the coach to kick.
 Players need not be on the field at the end of overtime.